Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Derivation of the interaction Hamiltonian in the spatial domain

 \section{Derivation of the interaction Hamiltonian in the spatial domain}

-When an atom is coupled with an infinite waveguide, the photon wave packet can be divided into the right-propagating and left-propagating components.
-Accordingly, the Hamiltonian of the waveguide mode, given by the second term on the right-hand side of Eq.~(\ref{con:H0}) in the main text, can be divided into two counter-propagating parts as~\cite{boundary}: \begin{small}
+When an atom is coupled to an infinite waveguide, the photonic wave packet can be divided into the right-propagating and left-propagating components.
+Accordingly, the Hamiltonian of the waveguide mode, given by the second term on the right-hand side of Eq.~(\ref{con:H0}) in the main text, can be divided into two counter-propagating parts as~\citep{boundary} \begin{footnotesize}

-\end{small} where $d^{\dag}_{k_L}(d_{k_L})$ represents the creation (annihilation) operator of the left-moving photonic wave packet, and $d^{\dag}_{k_R}(d_{k_R})$ represents that of the right-moving photonic wave packet.
-Moreover, based on the linearization of the waveguide mode $\omega_k$ around $\omega_0$, the left- and right-propagating modes can be represented as~\cite{Shentheory1,cyril1997kondo}: \begin{scriptsize}
+\end{footnotesize} where $d^{\dag}_{k_L}$ ($d_{k_L}$) represents the creation (annihilation) operator of the left-moving photonic wave packet, and $d^{\dag}_{k_R}(d_{k_R})$ represents that of the right-moving photonic wave packet.
+Moreover, based on the linearization of the waveguide mode $\omega_k$ around a central frequency $\omega_0$, the left- and right-propagating modes can be represented as~\citep{Shentheory1,cyril1997kondo} \begin{small}